-Many investors instead depend on funds for their bond exposure, which is where the Vanguard Total Bond Market ETF (BND, $86.59) comes in.
+Many investors instead depend on funds for their bond exposure, which is where the Vanguard Total Bond Market ETF (BND (opens in new tab), $85.44) comes in.

-All of BND’s bonds have an “investment-grade” rating, which means that the major credit agencies perceive all of these to have a high likelihood of being repaid.
-It also has a duration (a measure of risk for bonds) of 6.2 years, which essentially means if interest rates rise by one percentage point, the index should lose 6.2%.
-As a result of investors piling into bonds over the past few months, BND is paying out a lean 1.9% – about on par with the S&P 500 right now.
+All of BND's bonds have an investment-grade rating, which means that the major credit agencies perceive all of these to have a high likelihood of being repaid.
+It also has a duration (a measure of risk for bonds) of 6.6 years, which essentially means if interest rates rise by one percentage point, the index should lose 6.6%.
+Thanks to a Fed funds rate that's still nearly zero, BND is paying out a lean 1.3% – just a little less than the S&P 500 right now.

 * SEC yield reflects the interest earned after deducting fund expenses for the most recent 30-day period and is a standard measure for bond and preferred-stock funds.

 Learn more about BND at the Vanguard provider page. (opens in new tab)